 Beyond the mental and emotional stress it places on your health, overselling can damage your company, reputation and clients as well.

 Overselling yourself has the potential to damage your standing with the client and lower the possibility of being rehired.
-On top of that, overpromising or promoting your skills may cause a breaching in contract - your business could face losses and possible legal ramifications, thus seriously damaging your reputation.
+On top of that, overpromising or promoting your skills may cause a breach in contract, and your business could face losses and possible legal ramifications, seriously damaging your reputation.

 Avoid the Trap of Overselling